What Is SafeMoon and Is It a Good Investment?

 How Much Is SafeMoon Worth?

 Because SafeMoon is so new, there isn’t much historical data to go on.
-Currently, the price is about $0.000004.
+Currently, the price is about $0.000002.
 Soon after it launched, it saw a massive price jump to an all-time high of $0.00001399 on April 20, more than 1,560% higher than the previous week.
+However, the price dropped to $0.00001118 by closing that day and, except for a spike in May, has trended downward ever since.

-The current total market value of SafeMoon is over $2.49 billion, ranking it just over 200 in terms of market dominance, according to CoinMarketCap.
-Not bad for a brand new cryptocurrency competing with more than 5,000 other coins.
+The current total market value of SafeMoon is over $981.88 million, ranking it 212th in terms of market dominance, according to CoinMarketCap.
+Not bad for a brand new cryptocurrency competing with more than 7,000 other coins, but not necessarily a good investment, either.

 Is It Safe?